Leaderboard

 7 points

-6. So more fails.
+So more fails.
 My understanding was that if you swap the sump over, all of the bolt holes line up to the gearbox.
 But what it means is "At least the bottom half will line up" because literally nothing lines up to the engine block It looks like the best compromise is to drill the block.
 This means all of the bolts will work except for that center top one, which I guess is good enough.
 It's pretty meaty at the places I've drilled it.
 And yeah I literally just used a drill, thug life Ahhh well, still making progress I guess.
 Just need to file out one of the holes a little bigger then I'll have it all bolted up as good as it's ever going to get.
 Luckily the dowels that were in the motor came out super easily, it turns out that there is a position for dowels that's common to both the gearbox and motor.
-So that puts my mind at ease for making sure the clutch is aligned to the output shaft correctly, even if my bolts situation is yuck.
+So that puts my mind at ease for making sure the clutch is aligned to the output shaft correctly, even if my bolts situation is yuck.7 points

-7. So another couple days of trying to get it running well... this time I actually got it started ran kinda rough as hell but it went.
+So another couple days of trying to get it running well... this time I actually got it started ran kinda rough as hell but it went.
 Untill i played with it more now I've gone backwards.
 Looking at a decent starter and maybe do away with the points.
 Also found out the guy I got it off didn't transfer the private plates 20 years ago so I've had to track down 2 deceased estates to see if I can keep the plates or just bite the bullet and get gross new ones Also gave it a bit of a clean looked like someone was hotboxing in it the windows were like tar sticky and so were the seats which are original I'm assuming no rips or tears so win.
 Basically meaningless cosmetic tidying so i didn't feel like i needed to shower by just looking at it.
 One of my mates is the local panel and paint guy so I've had him look at it.
 Without doing a showroom fancy job on it thats about maybe 5-6k if im lucky.
 Also heres a hose someone put on.... basically filled with cheese Also the original brochures and ownership stuff from when the dealer got the vehicle which is kind of cool Heres an idea forgot who has this one but its similar to how I wanted to do one of my escorts.
-Like a turquoise teal with white.
+Like a turquoise teal with white.5 points

-8. So a year and abit ago I was looking on trade me and someone was trying to sell a ford Sierra project and after looking and wondering I brought it next step was to get to the north island to get it ,so packed up the family and away we went and I got this!!!
-Its a Ford Sierra xr4i it has a 2.8V6 cologne engine the person I brought it off was going to make it into an RS replica so I’m going to continue with this theme
+So a year and abit ago I was looking on trade me and someone was trying to sell a ford Sierra project and after looking and wondering I brought it next step was to get to the north island to get it ,so packed up the family and away we went and I got this!!!
+Its a Ford Sierra xr4i it has a 2.8V6 cologne engine the person I brought it off was going to make it into an RS replica so I’m going to continue with this theme4 points

 4 points